eXascaleInfolab/clubmark/README.md

 > [Windows 10+ x64 provides Ubuntu-compatible bash shell](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/), which allows to install and execute terminal Ubuntu apps and execute the benchmarking exactly as on Linux Ubuntu 16.04 x64.

 All subsequent steps are described for the *NIX* platforms including MaxOS.
-To be sure that the operational system allows to work with lots of opened files and has adequate swapping policy, execute:
+To be sure that the operational system allows to work with lots of opened files and has adequate swapping policy, execute (the leading `.` or `source` keyword is mandatory):
 ```sh
 $ . ./prepare_hostenv.sh
 ```